vincentoleary/My-Resume/cv.md

 Center for Systematic Biology and Evolution, Academy of Natural Sciences Philadelphia, PA

 * Migrated and organized 8860 records in FileMaker Pro using recognized metadata standards
-* Developed automated work-flow using MySQL to import and standardize several distinct Symbiota, Mi- crosoft Excel, and FileMaker Pro databases into a single Specify repository
+* Developed automated work-flow using MySQL to import and standardize several distinct Symbiota, Microsoft Excel, and FileMaker Pro databases into a single Specify repository

 *Mar - Sep 2015* **Geographic Information System (GIS) Research CO-OP** (Jerry Mead, PhD.)
 Patrick Center for Environmental Research, Academy of Natural Sciences Philadelphia, PA